skiprox/peer-workshop-of/README.md

 ### Materials Provided

 * This repository with demo starter code to cover the following:
-	* The pipeline, creating objects, built in variables, writing uniforms and varyings and passing them around
+	* The pipeline, creating objects, built in variables, writing uniforms and varyings, ins & outs, and passing them around
-	* Frag shaders on meshes
+	* Frag shaders
-	* Textures on meshes
-	* Vert shaders on meshes
+	* Vert shaders